mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ## Required Metadata table

-Currently, MuDoGeR v1.0 only works with pair-end sequences.
+Currently, MuDoGeR v1.0 only works with paired-end sequences.
 Future updates will add tools to work with long-read sequencing samples.
 The pipeline requires, as input, a metadata table in tsv (tab-separated values) format containing the samples to be processed and the path in your computer to its raw sequence reads.
 The metadata file should have the sample name and the path to the forward reads file from the sample in one line, followed by the same sample name and the path to the reverse reads from the sample.
 An example metadata file is as follows:

 ```console